Gandi/gandi.cli/gandicli.man.rst

 *  domain create           Buy a domain.
 *  domain info             Display information about a domain.
 *  domain list             List domains.
+*  help                    Display help for a command.
+*  mail create             Create a mailbox.
+*  mail delete             Delete a mailbox.
+*  mail info               Display information about a mailbox.
+*  mail list               List mailboxes created on a domain.
+*  mail purge              Purge a mailbox.
+*  mail update             Update a mailbox.
 *  oper info               Display information about an operation.
 *  oper list               List operations.
 *  paas clone              Clone a remote vhost in a local git repository.
+*  paas console            Open a console on a PaaS.
 *  paas create             Create a new PaaS instance and initialize associated git repository.
 *  paas delete             Delete a PaaS instance.
 *  paas info               Display information about a PaaS instance.